vault-thirteen/TIFFer/ReadMe.md

   * Number of known tags
   * Number of unknown tags
   * Number of tags with a registered type rule
-  * Number of tags which have to type rule
+  * Number of tags which have no type rule

 ## Links
 * TIFF Tag Reference at AWARE SYSTEMS